ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 To join an interview, we recommend a Mac or Windows PC running Safari or Chrome, and at least a 5 Mbps internet connecton.

-Guests can also join using Safari on an iPhone or iPad, or from Chrome on an Android device.
+Guests can also join using Safari or Chrome on an iPhone or iPad, or from Chrome on an Android device.

 Guests _do not_ need the Ecamm Live app or an Ecamm Live subscription.